Putin's Declaration of Victory in Syria Opens Door for Russian Strikes on ISIS in Libya

 Also the fact that Moscow publicly announced it was negotiating to be granted the use of Egyptian military bases tells me two things:

-- The negotiations are a mere formality.
-Russia has already received assurances that Egypt is on board.
+- The negotiations are a mere formality, and at most about settling technical issues.
+Russia already has assurances Egypt will sign on.

 - The Kremlin is floating a trial balloon and/or gradually preparing the public for something bigger it is considering.